WaylonWalker/waylonwalker.com/pages/blog/vow.md

 I can still rememember the day that we we realized our new baby girl had gone days without a bowel movement.
 Holding her while she looked as if she was about to pop at any moment, completely nervous for what was to come.

 Little did we know what that strong little girl had in store for us.
 She was perparing us for something much bigger.
 Little did we know how much scary medical journeys would soon become a "normal" part of our life.
+We spent two solid years fighting for this girl every day.

-I still remember the day you drove my car home alone while I sat with our kids, patiently awaiting your arrival.
-No words needed to be spoken, the minute you opened the car door I knew our lives had changed forever.
+I still remember that Fall day.
+That day you drove my car home alone while I sat with our kids, patiently awaiting your arrival.
+When you arrived, no words needed to be spoken, the minute you opened the car door I knew our lives had changed forever.

 Scared out of our minds we held it together the best we could for those two kids we were holding.
 Fast forward 6 weeks, you are recovering from the biggest surgery of your life, and we notice that little girl is now feeding enough for herself.
 No longer in need of the feeding pump the g-tube.
 No longer in need to wear a backpack with constant feed.

-All along she was preparing us for something much bigger, soemthing we could not have imagined, something we could not be thrown into without the training she had given us.
+All along she was preparing us for something much bigger, soemthing we could not have imagined, something we could not have taken without the training she had given us.

+Together we are stronger after the battles we have faced.
+The long battles we have won.
+Stronger than ever we are ready for anything.

 # Promise